raon0211/eridown/README.md

         val content = text.substring(1, index)
         if (content.isEmpty) return Invalid()

-        val element = Big(transform(content))
+        val element = Capitalized(transform(content))
         Valid(element, index + 1)
     }
 }
 ```

-The class `Big` is our element class, which is used to store data and render that data afterwards.

-The generator object, in this case `BigGenerator`, is what matches the pattern from the document and 'generates' the element object from it.
+The class `Capitalized` is our element class, which is used to store data and render that data afterwards.
+The generator object, in this case `CapitalizedGenerator`, is what matches the pattern from the document and 'generates' the element object from it.

 The `generate` method of generator object is provided the text which starts from the position where the element is expected to begin.
 It is given any substring of the input: it may be something like `+awesome+ markdown parser!`(which will succeed in matching the pattern) or `kdown parser!`(which will fail).

 Inside `generate`, we first check if the given text matches our start condition.
 If the text doesn't start with `+`, it is not our pattern.
 Whenever the text doesn't match our pattern, we must return the `Invalid` result.
 So we return the `Invalid` object.

 Also, if the closing `+` doesn't exist, it doesn't match our pattern.
 Hence we also return the `Invalid` result then.
 Afterwards, we extract the content surronded by two `+`s.

-We now produce our final `Big` element object.
+We now produce our final `Capitalized` element object.
 The method `transform` parses nested elements and return the rendered text of it.

 Finally, we return the `Valid` object, which has as the fields the element and `rawLength: Int`, indicating the length of our element at the raw text.
 The valid `rawLength` has to be returned in order to parse the next element following correctly.